Millennium Leadership Initiative

 Dana Thompson poses a question to the 2023 MLI cohort.

-Established in 1999 under the advisement of AASCU’s African American presidents, MLI recruits and prepares leaders in senior-level positions aspiring to be campus presidents or chancellors.
-MLI connects aspiring presidents to the communities, expertise, experiences, and resources required to thrive in the highest ranks of higher education.
-We are committed to building the higher education leadership pipeline by helping leaders to effectively develop, recruit, and retain talent.
+Established in 1999 under the leadership of AASCU’s African American presidents, MLI recruits and prepares leaders in senior-level positions aspiring to be college and university presidents or chancellors.
+MLI connects aspiring presidents to the communities, expertise, experiences, and resources required to advance and thrive in the presidency.

 Hear from past participants about the impact of AASCU’s Millennium Leadership Initiative.